Fluffy9/Gasless/README.md

 App
 * Shows plan details, usage, limits and past transactions
 * Handles Stripe checkout
+* Allows users to cancel their subscription
 * Quick endpoint tests

 Landing Page
 * Shows price details
 * Shows general service information
 * Links to App
+## Potential Future Developments
+A few ideas of how development on this project may continue

+### Partnership with Wallets
+As of now, you need to already have an UP to login and use the API endpoints.
+When a user friendly wallet service is available, it would be a great opportunity for a partnership.
+A new endpoint could be added to Gasless simply to create a new UP.
+The partnering wallet could use that to create free UP for users without them having to interact with the blockchain at all.
+Gasless would then use this wallet service as the login point for the user dashboard.

+### Subgraph Support
+When subgraph access is available that would greatly enhance the performance of the transaction list

+### User Run Runner Bots
+Instead of using a whitelist, we could drop the burden of managing runner bots entirely by creating an incentive for external users to run their own (MEV opportunity).
+A user run bot would listen to /execute transactions and send these to the appropriate contract.
+Using the logs created from this, we can refund the gas they spent and also add a small reward.
+This would eliminate tracking wallet balances, infrastructure load, and it would be very fast as there is now competition to get the transaction relayed

+It would require a little bit of work to ensure there is no unfair play possible by removing the whitelist.
+It would also likely mean separating out the Stripe webhooks from the runner bot to avoid leaking private data.

+### DAO Owned Software / Licensing
+Due to the customizable nature of Gasless, it could be a good base for other relayer services to build off of.
+This could be done with some form of paid licensing structure.
+The core software could be DAO owned and run.
+This seperates the burden of building and managing customers to:
+* Using a DAO to build and manage the software development
+* Having 3rd parties who focus on customer acquisition and management

+### Usage based quota / share quota (Paid plans only)
+While A fixed price is easier for users to understand (prevents overspending) and easier to implement, users could get more benefit from their paid plans with further options.
+Usage based billing would allow power users to make more transactions than currently offered.
+Sharing quota could bring in new customers and could be easily implemented into the smart contract without Stripe modifications.

 ## Considerations
 Miscellaneous explanations
 ### Hard Cap vs Soft Cap